ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

+Given an array containing arrays with paired starting and ending times for meetings, how many meeting rooms are needed?
+A key to understanding this question is realizing that the number of meeting roms needed is the maximum number of overlapping meetings at any time.
+To solve, you can first handle the edge case where there are no meetings and return `0`.
+Else, split the input array into two sorted arrays, one that sorts the times of the `starts` from earliest to latest, and the other that sorts the times of the `ends` from earliest to latest.
+Set a `startPointer` and an `endPointer` both to 0, then loop as long as `startPointer` is less than the length of the input array.
+Each round, if the `starts` value at `startPointer` is less than the `ends` value at `endPointer`, this means a meeting is starting before the active one is ending.
+In this case, you can increase a `result` counter, starting at 0, by 1, and then increment the `startPointer` by 1 before the next round of the loop (since the meeting that just started has just been processed).
+In the other case, if the `startPointer` is pointing to a time greater or equal to the `endPointer`, this means there is no overlap between whatever meeting is starting and ending, and you can increment both pointers.
+The reason `result` ends at the correct value is because when `result` increments, the `startPointer` runs ahead by one step, meaning that overlaps of the same degree will not be double-counted, and only if the `startPointer` needs to run ahead even further will a new meeting room result be tallied.

+{{< code language="javascript" title="[Meeting Rooms II](https://leetcode.com/problems/meeting-rooms-ii/) -- code adapted from [svalak's Python code and explanation](https://svalaks.medium.com/leetcode-253-meeting-rooms-ii-ed40f55663a5)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+// typeof intervals === "object" (array of arrays with 2 numbers)

+const minMeetingRooms = (intervals) => {

+  if (!intervals?.length) return 0

+  const starts = intervals.sort((a,b) => a[0] - b[0]).map(a => a[0])
+  const ends = intervals.sort((a,b) => a[1] - b[1]).map(a => a[1])
+  let startPointer = 0
+  let endPointer = 0

+  let result = 0
+  while (startPointer < intervals.length){
+      if (starts[startPointer] < ends[endPointer]){
+        result++
+      } else {
+        endPointer++
+      }
+      startPointer++
+  }

+  return result

+}{{< /code >}}

 # Stacks

 To see if a string containing only `(){}[]` characters closes validly, create a dictionary where closing brackets point to opening brackets, and instantiate a stack.
 Then, iterate over the string, pushing opening brackets to the stack and popping the stack if a closing bracket is found which can close the stack's top item.
 If a closing bracket is found that does not close the stack's top item, or the stack is empty when a closing bracket is found, or the stack still has length when the string is fully iterated, return `false` -- otherwise `true` should be returned.